QTDUadmin/QTDUsite/content/registration/index.md

 comments: false

 ---
-Registration is currently open, and will close on the 18th of October, or when we reach venue capacity.
-If you have been accepted for a talk, we encourage you to register as soon as possible to secure your place.
+Registration is now closed. <!-- currently open, and will close on the 18th of October, or when we reach venue capacity.
+If you have been accepted for a talk, we encourage you to register as soon as possible to secure your place. -->

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}